 - Students should balance taking AP classes with maintaining a manageable schedule.

 - AP classes can be well worth the time and investment for high school students.

-Students taking AP classes can earn college credit, prepare themselves for the rigors of higher education, and even skip introductory classes at the next level.
-Scoring well on AP tests also helps students qualify for admission to the nation's top postsecondary institutions.
+Students taking AP classes can earn college credit, prepare themselves for the rigors of higher education, and even skip introductory college classes.

 What Are AP Classes?

 AP classes allow high school students to take more rigorous courses.
 Additionally, if they score well on the accompanying AP test, they can earn college credit and/or bypass some general education requirements once they enroll in college.